 Nicholas C. Stewart

-Nick Stewart focuses his work on helping companies navigate change events, with advice on corporate governance, investor disputes, antitrust issues and risk management.
-He has assisted clients at various stages of their lifecycles – from analyzing transactions on the front end to litigating disputes when transactions face challenges.
-He also helps companies investigate and improve their governance structure and internal controls, as well as respond to investor demands and vendor issues.
+Nick Stewart focuses on helping companies navigate change events, with advice on financings, mergers and acquisitions, corporate governance, and antitrust issues.
+He has assisted clients at various stages of their lifecycles – from formation and early stage financings, to licensing and vendor contracts, to sales and acquisitions.

-- Counsel a cement company in connection with the acquisition of a competitor and the divestiture of a business unit.
+- Counseled cement company in connection with the acquisition of a competitor and the divestiture of a business unit.

-- Assist a telecom venture capitalist in valuing spectrum intended for sale at an auction.
+- Assisted telecom venture capitalist in valuing spectrum intended for sale at public auction.

-- Defend a port’s unprecedented 50-year public-private partnership for a marine terminal.
+- Defended a port’s unprecedented 50-year public-private partnership for a marine terminal.

-Prior to joining Saul Ewing, Nick was a judicial clerk for Judge Glenn T. Harrell, Jr. on the Maryland Court of Appeals.
-He was also a speechwriter for Maryland Gov. Martin J. O’Malley, where he wrote hundreds of speeches, including the Governor's State of the State Address.
+Prior to joining Saul Ewing Arnstein & Lehr, Nick was a judicial clerk for Judge Glenn T. Harrell, Jr. on the Maryland Court of Appeals.
+He was also a speechwriter for Maryland Governor Martin J. O’Malley, where he wrote hundreds of speeches, including the Governor's State of the State Address.